St Paul the Apostle was born in 5 AD in Tarsus, Cilicia, Roman Empire (modern-day Turkey).

 And on that night Christianity changed too.
 And when the course of Christianity changed, the world changed.
 It is difficult to overemphasize the impact of today’s feast.

-One way to think about the significance of an event, whether big small, is to consider what things would be like if the event had never occurred.
+One way to think about the significance of an event, whether big or small, is to consider what things would be like if the event had never occurred.

 This is the premise behind the movie “It’s a Wonderful Life.”
 You compare actual life with a hypothetical “what if” alternative scenario.